Starling Bank Limited

 Shareholders

-Starling values the trust, confidence and views of all of its investors.
-Significant shareholders are represented on the Board and / or are entitled to nominate an observer to attend and speak at Board meetings.
+Starling maintains strong, open and ongoing dialogue with its shareholders.
+Significant shareholders are represented on the Board and / or entitled to nominate an observer to attend and raise questions at Board meetings.

 Help